carjed/doomsayer/README.md

 `--seed [INT]`

-Set the random seed for functions which need it.
+Set the random seed to be used for NMF decomposition and outlier detection algorithms.
 If not specified, a random seed will be assigned and printed to the output if you need to reproduce results of a particular run.

 #### Verbose logging